andreeaotet/maze-game-project/README.md

  - Javascript creates interactive effects
    - jQuery simplifies HTML document event handling, animating and Ajax interactions for web development
  - JSON file contains a collection of 7 mazes
- - SQL where the game levels are stored
+ - mySQL where the game levels are stored

 ## Setup